Introduction

 AddOrder Instruction Properties

-The AddOrder Instruction can be added from the panel icon and can be added to any position in a workflow as shown here:
+The AddOrder Instruction can be added from the panel icon and can be added to any position in the workflow as shown here:

 Explanation:

-• In this workflow job1 and job2 are executed and finally an order is added for the jduSequenceReceiveOrder workflow.
+• In the workflow job1 and job2 are executed and finally an order is added for the jduSequenceReceiveOrder workflow.

-• The Boolean flag Remain When Terminated can be used to suppress the default behavior where an order is made to leave the workflow on completion.
+• The Boolean flag Remain When Terminated can be used to suppress the default behavior where an order is made leaving the workflow on completion.
 This does not change the order's behavior of processing the workflow and making its execution history available.
-It simply means that the order remains in a COMPLETED state and has to be manually forced to leave the workflow.
+It simply means that the order remains in the completed state and has to be manually forced to leave the workflow.
 The latter operation is available from the JS7 - Dashboard and JS7 - Workflows views.

-• Arguments can be passed to the order being added.
+• Arguments can be passed to order when being added.
 These have to be specified with the receiving workflow's variables (see the next section).

 • Individual arguments (names and values) can be added.
 Constant argument values can be used such as strings and numbers.